maxstein16/SWEN383-5/README.md

 The app will maintain a searchable database of ingredients.
 The stock of any ingredient is 0 unless the user indicates that they have purchased some amount of the ingredient.

-Recipes are also a type of food.
+(Sometimes works, still bugs) Recipes are also a type of food.
 The user may create a new recipe by specifying:

 • A unique name for the new recipe. <br />
 • The ingredients (and amount of each) required to make the recipe. <br />
 • The preparation instructions for the recipe. <br />

-Meals are also a type of food.
+(Does not work) Meals are also a type of food.
 The user may create a meal by specifying:

 • A unique name for the meal. <br />
 • The recipes included in the meal, e.g., salad, soup, entree, dessert, etc. <br />